Yaqui: Pascua Yaqui Tribe

 In the late 1960s, several Yaqui in Arizona, among them Anselmo Valencia Tori and Fernando Escalante, started developing of a tract of land about 8 km to the west of the Yaqui community of Hu'upa, calling it New Pascua (in Spanish, Pascua Nuevo).
 This community has a population (estimated in 2006) of about 4,000; most of the middle-aged population of New Pascua speaks English, Spanish, and a moderate amount of Yaqui.
 Many older people speak the Yaqui language fluently, and a growing number of youth are learning the Yaqui language in addition to English and Spanish.

 Realizing the difficulties of developing the community New Pascua without the benefit of federal Tribal status, Ybarra and Valencia met with U.S. Senator Dennis DeConcini (D-Ariz.) in the early months of 1977 to urge him to introduce legislation to provide complete federal recognition of the Yaqui people living on the land conveyed to the Pascua Yaqui Association by the United States through the Act of October 8, 1964 (78 Stat.
 1197).

 Senator DeConcini introduced a federal recognition bill, S.1633 on June 7, 1977.
 After extensive hearings and consideration, it was passed by the Senate on April 5, 1978, and became public law, PL 95-375, on September 18, 1978.
 The law established a government-to-government relationship between the United States and the Pascua Yaqui Tribe, and gave reservation status to Pascua Yaqui lands.
 The Pascua Yaqui Tribe was the last Tribe recognized prior to the BIA Federal Acknowledgement Process established in 1978.

 In 2008, the Pascua Yaqui Tribe counted 11,324 voting members.

+Unrecognized organizations in the United States

-The Texas Band of Yaqui Indians is an unrecognized group of individuals identify as Mountain Yaqui descendants that is based in Lubbock, Texas.
-They are neither a federally or state-recognized tribe.
-In 2015, the State of Texas passed SR 989, a congratulatory resolution.
+Many self-identified Yaqui descendants live throughout the Southwestern United States.
+There are also multiple unrecognized organizations that identify as Yaqui tribes.
+These include the Yaqui Nation of Southern California in Thousand Palms, California, the Yaquis of Southern California in Borrego Springs, California, and the Texas Band of Yaqui Indians, based in Lubbock, Texas.
+They are neither federally or state-recognized tribes.
+In 2015, the State of Texas passed SR 989, a congratulatory resolution honoring the Texas Band of Yaqui Indians.